PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 ### Safe Reinforcement Learning Algorithms

 To demonstrate the high reliability of the algorithms implemented, OmniSafe offers performance insights within the Safety-Gymnasium environment.
 It should be noted that all data is procured under the constraint of `cost_limit=25.00`.
-The results are presented in <a href="#performance_off_policy">Table 2</a> and <a href="#curve_off_policy">Figure 1</a>.
+The results are presented in <a href="#performance_off_policy">Table 2</a> and <a href="#curve_off_base">Figure 1</a>.

 #### Performance Table